 This training is provided to eligible individuals with funds made available by the Commonwealth and Victorian Governments

-You will attend 7 days of classes followed by 4 days of work placement at the RSPCA Burwood East - these are held on weekdays.
-The practical work placement is made available at the RSPCA.
+Your study pattern is 7 days of classes followed by 4 days of work placement at the RSPCA Burwood East.
+Classes and work placement are held on weekdays.

-- be available to attend classes at the RSPCA East Burwood; and
+- available to attend classes at the RSPCA East Burwood

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs the Institute and CAE will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.